Understanding Afforestation, Reforestation, & Revegetation (ARR) projects

 Punjab, primarily an agricultural region, relies heavily on a traditional rice-wheat cropping system that has been crucial for India's food security.
 However, certain areas are experiencing challenges such as nutrient depletion, declining groundwater levels, and increased pests and diseases due to overexploitation.
 These issues highlight the need to transition from the current cropping system.

 Agroforestry has emerged as a promising alternative to diversify from the conventional rice-wheat rotation.
 This sector currently supplies over 80% of the country's wood and wood products, with 6% coming from natural forests and 12% through imports.
 In Punjab, agroforestry not only supplements farm income through carbon revenue but also addresses the socio-economic needs of farming communities.
 It aims to empower and uplift their livelihoods, significantly contributing to climate resilience.
 Various tree species, both native and non-native, are cultivated across Punjab's diverse agro-climatic zones, enhancing biodiversity.
 Agroforestry meets the rising demand for timber and tree-based products while simultaneously conserving and rehabilitating ecosystems.
+For more information, please visit our case study.

 Other KPIs: